PDE Comparison Principles for Robin Problems: Abstract

 \section{Abstract}

 We compare the solutions of two Poisson problems in a spherical shell with Robin boundary conditions, one with given data, and one where the data has been cap symmetrized.
-When the Robin parameters are nonnegative, we show that the solution to the symmetrized problem has larger (increasing) convex means.
-We prove similar results on balls.
-We also prove a comparison principle on generalized cylinders with mixed boundary conditions (Neumann and Robin).
+When the Robin parameters are nonnegative, we show that the solution to the symmetrized problem has larger convex means.
+Sending one of the Robin parameters to $+\infty$, we obtain mixed Robin/Dirichlet comparison results in shells.
+We prove similar results on balls and prove a comparison principle on generalized cylinders with mixed Robin/Neumann boundary conditions.